Launching a new restaurant or shifting your business strategy requires a strong foundation, and that starts with a detailed business plan.

 2. Business description

-Then, also include the owner's information as well as a synopsis or explanation of their background.
-The restaurant's legal position and its short- and long-term objectives should be outlined in the second section of the company description.
+Then, include the owner's information and a synopsis or explanation of their background.
+The second section of the company description should outline the restaurant's legal position and its short—and long-term objectives.

 Company Description